 Find the intersection of how you are wired & how you are inspired.
 This is the sweet spot for connecting with purpose.

 As we see messages of "seek to find meaning, not happiness," floating around the web, I know we're all thinking "Ah, yes that makes sense, because if you find meaning, fulfillment and happiness are likely going to come along for the ride."

 In founding RistRoller and Emanant Wellness with my daughter Jade, I was able to connect with purpose more deeply.
 We believe that when people feel their best, they do their best.
-Our tagline "feel awesome, do awesome," is really an extension of my life's purpose: helping others feel awesome so they can do awesome via wellness inspiration, education, and healing products.
+Our tagline "feel awesome, do awesome," is really an extension of my life's purpose: helping others feel awesome so they can do awesome (via wellness inspiration, education, and healing products).
 It's basically an upward spiral of goodness for all involved.
 Understanding my core values and checking back in with them as I "make moves" has been key in developing myself and this business.

 I get into a bunch of the science later in this post, but in short, connecting with purpose can have a measurable impact on your life, health (healthier heart, immune system, brain) and lifespan (adds 7 years to your life expectancy).